-As for OAS showers, Simon sees them as a natural fit.
+As for Orbital Shower, Simon sees them as a natural fit.
 "The heating of shower water is very expensive.
 And showering with 5 litres (instead of 50-100) just feels like the modern thing to do."
-All 18 apartments in the new Bensimon property will be fitted with OAS showers.
+All 18 apartments in the new Bensimon property will be fitted with Orbital Showers.

 Sustainability is a complex, interconnected issue that takes into account everything from ecological performance to community responsibility.
 That's what makes it a challenge for hotels to live up to in a meaningful way.

 And while there has been a lot of progress on the sustainability front, we could all be doing a lot better with fresh water.

 The data shows that in many parts of the world, we are using fresh water faster than it can be renewed in nature.
 And not just in the most predictable places.
 Many parts of Europe are at risk of water stress and scarcity, including Scandinavia, where this past summer saw farmers having to cull livestock they couldn't feed, and authorities were forced to put restrictions on general water use.

 Yet in the face of these challenges, we still use 50 to 100 litres of heated water every time we shower.

 No one wants to waste water.
 It's just the way our legacy plumbing systems are designed: turn on the tap, and seemingly limitless water gushes out momentarily, only to disappear down the drain just as quickly.